xflr6/graphviz/docs/manual.rst

     >>> g = Graph(format='png')

-You can also change the ``format`` attribute on an existing graph object:
+You can also change the :attr:`~.Graph.format` attribute on an existing graph
+object:

 .. code:: python